 Transcranial Direct-Current Stimulation (tDCS)

-Transcranial direct current stimulation (tDCS) is a relatively new form of non-invasive neurostimulation of the brain that is showing great promise as a safe treatment modality for a variety of clinical conditions including major depression, bipolar disorders, obsessive-compulsive disorder, migraine, tinnitus, as well as central and neuropathic chronic pain disorders.
+Transcranial direct current stimulation (tDCS) is a relatively new form of non-invasive neurostimulation of the brain that has shown great promise as a safe treatment modality for a variety of clinical conditions including anxiety, major depression and bipolar disorders, migraine headache, tinnitus, and some symptoms of autism, obsessive-compulsive disorder and schizophrenia, as well as central and neuropathic chronic pain disorders.
 TDCS has also been used to relieve the symptoms of narcotic withdrawal and reduce cravings.
 There is also some limited evidence that tDCS can be used to increase frontal lobe functioning and reduce impulsivity and distractibility in persons with attention deficit disorder.
 TDCS has also been shown to at least temporarily enhance language and mathematical ability, boost verbal and motor skills, and improve learning and memory in healthy people.
 Finally, there is quite an extensive literature on the use of tDCS within stroke rehabilitation programs to enhance post-stroke motor function re-learning.
 TDCS may hold particular promise when used together with surface EMG biofeedback in neuromuscular rehabilitation following brain injury.

 Among the various techniques for non-invasive brain stimulation, tDCS stands out as a relatively simple, inexpensive and user-friendly technology.
-It involves the application of a weak (i.e., very low amperage), non-alternating (i.e., direct) electrical current to the brain area of interest by means of small electrodes placed on the surface of the scalp to generate an intracerebral current flow that selectively modulates the activity of neurons.
+It involves the application of a weak (i.e., very low amperage), non-alternating (i.e., direct) electrical current to specific brain regions by means of a hand-held device and small wet sponge electrodes placed on the surface of the scalp to generate an intracerebral current flow that selectively modulates the activity of cortical neurons beneath the electrodes.

 Illustration of transcranial DC stimulation device.